gulsum50/COVID-19-DATA-ANALYSIS/README.md

 DATA
-The data used in teh analysis from https://ourworldindata.org/covid-deaths
+The data used in the analysis from https://ourworldindata.org/covid-deaths

 OBJECTIVES